Gohla/pie/tutorial/src/top_down/index.md

 To do incremental builds in the presence of dynamic dependencies, we need to check and execute affected tasks *one at a time*, updating the dependency graph, while tasks are executing.
 To achieve this, we will employ a technique called *top-down incremental building*, which starts checking if a top (root) task needs to be executed, and recursively checks whether dependent tasks should be executed until we reach the bottom (leaf) task(s), akin to a depth-first search.

-Build systems almost always interact with the file system in some way.
+Furthermore, build systems almost always interact with the file system in some way.
 For example, tasks read configuration and source files, or write intermediate and binary files.
 Thus, a change in a file can affect a task that reads it, and executing a task can result in writing to new or existing files.
 Therefore, we will also keep track of *file dependencies*.